-Construction is expected to start between 2027 and 2030 and have an approximately two-year duration.
-Construction would have a minor, short-term impact on the flow and volume of traffic at the 101st Street ACP, Sterling Drive, John Warren Avenue, White Avenue, and Schum Avenue (Figure 2-2).
+Construction is expected to start in 2026 and have an approximately two-year duration.
+Construction would have a minor, short-term impact on the flow and volume of traffic at the 101st Street ACP, Sterling Drive, John Warren Avenue, White Avenue, and Schum Avenue.
 Standard construction equipment and vehicles would be used such as dump trucks, flatbed trucks, concrete trucks, pickup trucks, excavators, and paving equipment.
 Although a two-year construction duration is anticipated, the volume of construction traffic would vary throughout the project.
 During the heaviest periods of construction, multiple trucks would use the proposed access route daily to deliver materials to the site and remove construction waste.
 During lighter periods of construction, trucks would enter and leave the Installation occasionally.

-Construction would have a minor, short-term impact on parking.
+Construction would have a minor, short-term and long-term impact on parking.
 A staging area for equipment and materials is proposed on the southern half of the paved parking lot on White Avenue, directly across from the construction site.
 The southern entrance to the White Avenue parking lot and approximately 55 parking spaces would be temporarily closed during construction for staging.
 The White Avenue parking lot would reopen once the staging area is no longer needed.
 Workers would park their personal vehicles in the staging and construction areas to the greatest extent practicable.
-In addition, the existing gravel parking lot at the Preferred Alternative site would be demolished.
-However, demolition of the existing gravel parking lot would not impact parking because the lot was closed in 2023 due to persistent flooding.
+The existing gravel parking lot at the Preferred Alternative site would be demolished.
+This would result is the loss of approximately 80 parking spaces.

 The sections of White Avenue and Schum Avenue within the alignment of the proposed CDC facility would be repaved with traffic lines repainted.
 Repaving would likely require temporary road closures which would have a minor, short-term impact on traffic flow.
 Temporary road closures may also be needed during other stages of construction to maintain safety.
-Each road closure could last several days.
+Each road closure could last several days or more.
 Pedestrian pathways within the construction area may also be temporarily closed for safety during construction, resulting in a minor, short-term impact to pedestrian circulation.

-Best practices would be implemented during construction to minimize short-term impacts to traffic and transportation.
+Best practices would be implemented during construction to minimize short-term and long-term impacts to traffic and transportation.
 During construction, increased local traffic congestion would be minimized by using signs and flaggers as necessary to control traffic.
 Construction areas would be clearly marked and fenced off for safety and security.
 White Avenue and Schum Avenue would not be fully closed at the same time during construction to maintain north-south access within northwestern Fort Hamilton.
 Work would be performed during daylight business hours to the greatest extent practicable.
 Although pathways within the construction footprint would be closed to pedestrians during construction, there is an existing network of alternative pathways that could be used as a detour.
-Although a portion of the White Avenue parking lot would be closed for staging during construction, there are alternative parking locations in northwestern Fort Hamilton that are available, including street parking and seven other parking lots.
+Although there would be temporary and permanent impacts to parking, there are alternative parking locations in northwestern Fort Hamilton that are available, including street parking and seven other parking lots.
+In addition, 20 new parking spaces would be built.
 For these reasons, construction would not have a significant impact on traffic and transportation.